 Rising seniors and juniors with GPA’s of 3.3* or greater are eligible to apply.

 - Students with a GPA below 3.3 may apply but will be required to include in their application an additional statement regarding their academic preparation to undertake their proposed research project.

 Haverford students majoring at Bryn Mawr are eligible to apply.

-There will be a three-day workshop in the early summer for all the recipients on the demands of long-term research.
-Fellows are required to attend unless away from campus for Study Abroad.
+There will be a three-day seminar starting the Monday after the May Commencement ceremony for all the HHG Fellows.
+The seminar will focus on the challenges and rewards of long-term research.
+Fellows are required to attend unless they will be away from campus due to study abroad.

 The program will conclude with presentations in the fall during which each Fellow will be required to give a brief talk about their research for the campus community.

 A student’s overall academic record will be an important consideration in the selection process.
-A strong application will be one that includes an original and well-defined proposal for research and has strong faculty recommendations.
+A strong application will be one that includes an original, well-defined proposal and strong faculty recommendations.

-Applicants who are on campus in the spring semester may be interviewed by the selection committee.
-The committee will make the selection based on written materials and the interview.
-In the case of students spending the entire year or the second semester of their junior year abroad or away, interviews are generally conducted by Skype.
+Applicants who are selected to be interviewed will be interviewed in February and March by the HHG Selection Committee.
+The committee will make their final decisions based on written materials and the interview.
+In the case of students spending the entire year or the second semester of their junior year abroad or away, interviews will generally be conducted by Skype.

 This award is treated as a Fellowship.
 Please see the Payment Procedures page for more information.

-To receive the fellowship, fellows must have their projects approved by the IRB (this application and approval takes place over March/April/May prior to the summer of research).
+To receive the fellowship, fellows must have their projects approved by the IRB.
+The approval process takes place in the spring prior to the summer of research.
 This can be a lengthy and involved process, so be sure to begin discussing requirements for the IRB process with your faculty advisor as you develop your application.